The Becraft Guide to Avoiding Deportation

 Deportation, also known as removal, is a serious and often distressing process in which a non-citizen is ordered to leave a country due to a violation of immigration laws.
-If you or someone you know is facing the risk of deportation, it is crucial to understand the legal options available as to avoiding deportation.
+If you or someone you know is facing the risk of deportation, it is crucial to understand the legal options available.
 Several legal recourses can help challenge removal orders and provide avenues for remaining in the country lawfully.
-Below, we will explore these legal options in detail, offering a comprehensive guide to understanding deportation defenses, appeals, and potential relief measures.
-Nevertheless, the complexity of the processes and the high stakes involved mean you will almost certainly need professional assistance.
 At the Law Office of Todd Becraft, we bring many years of experience helping people just like you to avoid getting deported.
-In order to help prepare you for this process, we offer a step-by-step guide on how to avoid getting deported and what to expect along the way.

 The process generally follows these steps: